josezilla/delays/README.md

 In this course, we have 4 Unit Projects and 1 Final Project (subdivided into 5 deliverables).
 Each builds on top of previously learned skills to scaffold your performance over the entire course.

-To learn more about your projects, check this [page](https://github.com/ga-students/DAT-DEN-03/blob/master/projects/README.md).
+To learn more about your projects, click [here](https://github.com/ga-students/DAT-DEN-03/blob/master/projects/README.md)!

 ## Schedule